SiddiqSoft/sip2json/README.md

            ],
            "Content-Length": 0 }
    ```
-- For header elements that are "empty", the JSON value `null` is stored against that header key.
+- For header elements that are "empty", the JSON value `""` is stored against that header key instead of `null`.

 ##### SIP Body